-Since November 2019, I have requested that MHA Joyce provide me with financial documentation necessary for review so that I can advise the member with respect to what is required to be contained in his Public Disclosure Statement.
+Since June 2021, I have requested that MHA Joyce provide me with financial documentation necessary for review so that I can advise the member with respect to what is required to be contained in his Public Disclosure Statement.
 Since that time, I have offered to meet with the member virtually, in person, and in the presence of his legal counsel.
 However, rather than cooperate and provide the requested documentation necessary for me to fulfill my statutory duty, MHA Joyce continues to refuse to disclose it to me.
 Despite repeated requests and assurances that the information provided to my office is privileged and is never disclosed, he continues to refuse to cooperate and is placing pre-conditions upon the provision of this information.
-Finally, on October 30, 2020 MHA Joyce was given one final opportunity to provide the information.
-He was informed that I would have to issue a report to the legislature about his non-compliance unless he provided the documentation requested by Monday November 2, 2020 at noon.
-He responded:
+On February 14, 2022 MHA Joyce requested an extension to provide a response.
+That extension was granted until 4pm on February 23, 2022.
+Although MHA Joyce was granted an extension no response was received from MHA Joyce concerning the obligations, only a reiteration of his demands.